zincio/apidocs/source/includes/_orders.md

 If you are using the `request_succeeded` and `request_failed` webhooks, you won't need to do anything with the order abort response.
-The API will hit the `request_failed` webhook if an order is aborted correctly, and will have normal behavior if the order abortion fails.
+The API will hit the `request_failed` webhook if an order is aborted correctly, and will have normal behavior if the order abort fails.

 Note that abortion is best effort, so we cannot guaranteed that you will be able to abort a request.